-If a defendant wishes to admit responsibility without explanation for a civil infraction, he or she must make an appearance by mail, in person or by representation.
+A defendant may admit responsibility to the citation and receive a 28 day extension.
+He or she must make an appearance by mail, in person or by representation.
 Admissions of responsibility are not accepted by telephone.

-To avoid late charges all admissions of responsibility must be received within 20 days from the date you received your citation (your citation may read within 5, 10 or 15 days - the 63rd district courts allow you 20 days).
+To avoid late charges all admissions of responsibility must be received within 20 days from the date you received your citation (your citation may read 5-15 days – the 63rd district court allows you 20 days).
 You do not need to call the court to confirm this.

-Personal checks and money orders are accepted through the mail, and should be made payable to "63rd District Court".
+Personal checks and money orders are accepted through the mail or in person and should be made payable to “63rd District Court”.
 Please do not staple or tape your money order to the citation.
 However, we do not accept checks as a form of payment in any of the following situations: (1) a Bench Warrant has been issued for the person; (2) to post Bond or Bail on a criminal case; and (3) the person previously paid with an NSF or No Account check.

 Cash payments are accepted in person only.
 Do not send cash payments through the mail.